Hoseafavour123/Hoseafavour123/README.md

 I'm a **Software Developer** currently working on impactful contract-based projects and contributing to systems that drive real change.

-In addition to my dev work, I serve as a **researcher at the Pan-African Citizen Science eLab**, and I’m currently interning at **Nigeria’s National Space Research and Development Agency** (NASRDA).
+In addition to my dev work, I’m currently interning at **Nigeria’s National Space Research and Development Agency** (NASRDA).
 My core interests lie in using **AI**, **space technology**, and **software engineering** to solve meaningful problems — especially those related to our planet and access to education.

 ---